Zero-Tang/NoirVisor/README.md

 APIs to invoke Customizable VMs are available in the [NoirCvmApi](https://github.com/Zero-Tang/NoirCvmApi) repository.
 The documentation of the APIs is available in the [wiki page](https://github.com/Zero-Tang/NoirCvmApi/wiki).

+# NSV
+NSV (a.k.a NoirVisor Secure Virtualization) is a security extension to NoirVisor CVM.
+This extension is a crossover project with Columbia University's OS2 course project.
+Read [this document](./doc/nsv.md) for further details.

 # NPIEP
 NPIEP (a.k.a Non-Privileged Instruction Execution Prevention) is an important security feature in Microsoft Virtualization-based Security.
 As a hypervisor project in conformance to Microsoft `Hv#1` interface, NoirVisor would provide this feature to the guest.
 This feature is similar to `UMIP` provided by later models of x86 processors.
 The differences are: